filipnaudot/lightbench/README.md

 Questions or suggestions?
 Open an issue or join our discussions. -->

 ## Citation
-If you use lightbench in your research, please cite it as follows:

 **Paper.** If you refer to the research paper related to this project, please cite:
 ```bibtex
 @inproceedings{naudot2025performance,